Satopanth

-Mount Satopanth (7084m) is one of the prominent peaks of the Garhwal range of Himalayas that fall in the Indian subcontinent and also the second highest peak in Gangotri National Park.
+Mount Satopanth (7084m) is one of the prominent peaks of the Garhwal range in the Himalayas, located within the Indian subcontinent.
+It is also the second highest peak in Gangotri National Park.

 Location

 Satopanth is a mountain in the Gangotri region of the Garhwal Himalaya, in the Indian Himalayas.
 It lies in the northern Indian state of Uttarakhand.
 The nomenclature of the peak is derived by an amalgamation of two Sanskrit words “Sato” meaning ‘Truth’ and “Panth” meaning “A Figure of veneration or Devotion” when combined means "The True Figure of Devotion and Veneration".